-These reserves were established for various bond issuances.
-The funds are not available for general needs of Valley Water and must be maintained as dictated in the bond covenants of the various issuances.
-Not all bond issuances may have all of the following reserves, but the primary debt reserves are: Debt Service Reserve Fund (to fund payments should Valley Water not be able to make debt service payments due to cash shortfalls), Arbitrage Rebate (to accumulate funds to offset the potential liability from excess earnings) and Debt Service Payment Fund (a pass-through reserve for initiating debt service payments).
+This reserve was established for various bond issuances.
+The funds are not available for general needs of the District and must be maintained as dictated in the bond covenants of the various issuances.
+Not all bond issuances may have all of the following reserves, but the primary debt reserves are: Debt Service Reserve Fund (to fund payments should the District not be able to make debt service payments due to cash shortfalls), Arbitrage Rebate (to accumulate funds to offset the potential liability from excess earnings) and Debt Service Payment Fund (a pass-through reserve for initiating debt service payments).